cloudflare/cf-app/README.md

 ### People

-Apps platform team at CloudFlare, with a lot of help and suggestions from current app partners.
+Apps platform team at CloudFlare (with help and suggestions from current app partners).

 ### Technology

 This is a static site built using [Jekyll](http://jekyllrb.com/), auto-generated and hosted by [GitHub Pages](http://pages.github.com/), accelerated and protected by [CloudFlare](https://www.cloudflare.com/).

+## Contributing
+New files are created under _source, can use markdown or plain old HTML.
+Be sure to add the `front matter` at the top, and just write your content part, the container and a title h1 will be automatically added.
+Take a look at the example page `_site/docs/sample.md`